dcaro/wrk2004/lab-powershell.md

 ### Create an Azure Function App for PowerShell

+You can perform this part using the portal or try out the preview of the Azure PowerShell module for Azure Functions (scroll down).

+**Using the Azure Portal**:

 - From the Azure Portal, click **Add** and type "Function App" in the search box.

 - Click **Create**